G-Siu/Personal-Projects/CS50 Final Project/README_CS50.md

 #### Video Demo: [Youtube Link](<!--put link here-->)
 <div style="text-align: justify">
     <h4>
-    Description: The project outlined in CS50p is left up to me to work through, with the minimum requirements of at least 3 functions in the code.
+        Description: I chose to focus on a D&D dice roller that takes into account of a character's modifiers.
+The dice roll can be made as an advantage, disadvantage, or straight roll.
+The character can be created and saved, and can also retrieve from a previously created character.
+Character creation includes basic classes and races.
-    Along my current interest in Critical Role, I chose to focus on a D&D dice roller that takes into account of a character's modifiers.
-The character can be created or can be retrieved from previously created using this script.
+        Race stats are added to the character's ability scores during character creation.
     </h4>
 </div>